Dinosaur Excavating Activities for Kids

 1.Dinosaur Ice Excavating

-My kids have enjoyed ice excavating activities for years!
-We usually use a cake pan, fill it with tiny toys and water, then freeze.
+Kids enjoy ice excavating activities at many ages.
+You can use a cake pan, fill it with tiny toys and water, then freeze.
 It’s a great activity to do on a hot day because the warm sun makes excavating the toys even easier.
 Here is a fun twist on that activity!

 - 8″ balloons

-Step 2: Continue until you have the desired amount of dinosaur eggs!
+Step 2: Continue until you have the number of “dinosaur eggs” you want!

 Step 3: Fill each balloon with water, tie off ends, and freeze until solid.

-Step 4: To open, cut the end of each balloon off with scissors and peel off the balloon.
-Now you have frozen dinosaur eggs!
-All ready to crack open.
+Step 4: To open, cut off the end of each balloon with scissors and peel the balloon away from the ice inside.
+Now you have frozen dinosaur eggs all ready to crack open!

 Step 5: Use an eye dropper and warm water to slowly melt the ice and release the mini dinosaur inside.

-Step 6: You can also use small tools (adult supervision required).
-A small flat head screwdriver and hammer work great.
+Step 6: You can also use small tools to help get the dinosaurs out of the ice (adult supervision required).

 2. Dino Surprise Soap

 This excavating activity involves bath time!
-We created dinosaur eggs out of Ivory soap with a mini dinosaur surprise inside!
+Create dinosaur eggs out of Ivory soap with a mini dinosaur surprise inside.

-- Ivory soap (1 bar for each dinosaur egg)
+- Ivory soap (1 bar for each dinosaur egg, grated into fine shreds)

-Step 1: Press a small handful of soap into your hand.
-Place a mini dinosaur on top and use the remaining soap shreds to pack around dinosaur and form into an egg shape.
-Use a tiny bit of water (a spray bottle works great) to smooth out and help pack soap.
+Step 1: Press a small handful of grated soap into your hand.
+Place a mini dinosaur on top and pack the remaining soap shreds around the dinosaur to form it in into an egg shape.
+Use a tiny bit of water (a spray bottle works great) to smooth out and help pack the soap.

 As the kids wash themselves during bath time, the tiny dinosaur inside will gradually emerge!